2kai2kai2/node-ps-data/README.md

 - `cpuKernelTime(pid)`: Get kernel/system-mode CPU usage for a process in milliseconds.
 - `cpuTime(pid)`: Get total CPU usage for a process in milliseconds (equivalent to `cpuUserTime(pid) + cpuKernelTime(pid)`).
 - `memInfo(pid)`: Get current memory usage for a process in bytes.
+- `memRSS(pid)`: Get current memory resident/working set size for a process in bytes.
 - `fileRead(pid)`: Get total file read size for a process in bytes.
 - `fileWrite(pid)`: Get total file write size for a process in bytes.